3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 standard for representing and exchanging virtual 3D city models issued by the Open Geospatial Consortium (OGC).

-The 3D City Database has been realized as an Oracle 10G R2 Spatial relational database schema, supporting following key features:
+The 3D City Database has been realized as an PostgreSQL / PostGIS relational database schema, supporting following key features:

     * Complex thematic modelling
     * Five different Levels of Detail (LODs)
     * Appearance data
-    * Complex digital terrain models (DTMs)
+    * Digital terrain models (DTMs)
     * Representation of generic and prototypical 3D objects
     * Free, also recursive aggregation of geo objects
     * Flexible 3D geometries
-    * Management of large aerial photographs
+    * Aerial photographs
-    * Version and history management

 The 3D City Database is shipped as a collection of SQL scripts which allow for creating and dropping database instances.